A Norwegian coastal voyage. A photographer’s dream vacation.

 The only tree on the island grows in front of the commanding officer’s house.
 It has to be wrapped up during the winter to protect it from the cold and salty seawater that the winds carry across the island.
 Here we saw the historic use of sod roofs for the first time.
 Centuries before people became concerned about “going green” for the environment, the people here were using the thick green sod to insulate and cover roofs – especially on outbuildings.

 Vardo was a very important part of NATO’s early warning system during the Cold War.
 The round white domes I could see on the hills outside of the village were part of that early warning system.

 My companions and I wandered back through the town as it was nearly time to return to our ship.
 I nipped in for a short visit to a local shop where I found a small collection of trolls and souvenirs.

 At six o’clock the next morning the boat docked at Honningsvag on the island of Mageroya, in Finnmark,.
 Honningsvag is the capital of North Cape and is the center for processing and freezing the fishing fleet’s catch.
 A bus was waiting to take us to Nordkapp or North Cape, as far north as one can go in Europe.
-The story of that stop can be found at:
+The story of that stop can be found following this story.

 Following our tour of the northernmost part of Norway, we met up with our ship, the Polarlys in Hammerfest to resume our Norwegian coastal voyage.
 The ship continued through the fjords that afternoon making a short stop at Skervoy in the early evening.